Introduction to Galatians – Galatians 1

 Read the Passage: Galatians 1

-Authorship and Date – As the very first word of the book of Galatians testifies, this epistle was written by the apostle Paul (cf. Gal.
+Authorship and Date – As the first word of the book of Galatians testifies, this epistle was written by the apostle Paul (cf. Gal.
 1:1; 5:2).
 Pauline authorship was unanimously affirmed by the early church and has not been challenged, for the most part, by even the most liberal literary critics.
-Dating of this epistle is difficult, as the exact recipients of Paul’s letter are not identified.
-From the book’s title, however, it is sure that Paul wrote to the Galatians (1:2); yet the identity of the Galatians has been hotly debated by scholars.
-Some believe that “Galatia” is a reference to the northern area of Asia Minor where the ethnic Galatians live (i.e., the North Galatia Theory) and date the epistle from AD 52–57.
-Certainly Paul did pass through this area on his second missionary journey (cf. Acts 16:6), and he was in this general area on his third missionary journey (cf. Acts 18:23).
-Others, however, believe that “Galatia” is a not an ethnic reference but a political one, referring to the Roman province of Galatia in southern Asia Minor which was settled by refugees from Gaul in the third century BC (i.e., the South Galatia Theory).
-Paul primarily ministered here on his first missionary journey—that is, the cities of Antioch, Iconium, Lysra, and Derbe (cf. Acts 13–14).
-If the South Galatia Theory is correct, this letter would probably be dated AD 48–50.
-This would make Galatians the first of Paul’s thirteen (or fourteen, depending upon the authorship of Hebrews) canonical epistles.
-Note, as well, that Galatians is the only one of Paul’s epistles specifically addressed to churches in more than one city—although, some hold that Ephesians may have been a circular letter.
+Assigning a date to this epistle is challenging, for the recipients of Paul’s letter are not specifically identified.
+From the book’s title, it is clear that Paul wrote to the Galatians (1:2); yet the identity of the Galatians themselves is a topic of debate.
+Some believe that “Galatia” is a reference to the northern area of Asia Minor where many ethnic Galatians lived, dating the letter from AD 52–56.
+This is called the north Galatia theory.
+Paul passed through this area on his second missionary journey (cf. Acts 16:6), and he was in this same general area on his third missionary journey (cf. Acts 18:23; 19:1).
+Others, however, believe that “Galatia” is a not an ethnic reference but a political one, referring to the Roman province of Galatia in south-central Asia Minor.
+This is called the south Galatia theory.
+Paul ministered here on his first missionary journey, in the cities of Antioch, Iconium, Lysra, and Derbe (cf. Acts 13:14–14:23).
+If correct, this would mean the letter was written around 48–49 AD, making Galatians the first of Paul’s thirteen (or fourteen) epistles.
+Note, as well, that Galatians is the only one of Paul’s epistles that is specifically addressed to churches in an entire region, not just a city—although, many of Paul’s other letters were meant to be shared.
+Paul likely wrote Galatians from Antioch of Syria.

-Purpose and Theme – Regardless of exact recipients and date for the letter of Galatians, Paul’s purpose in writing is clear—that is, to defend the doctrine of justification by faith alone in light of false teaching from the heretical sect history has labeled as the Judaizers.
-The Judaizers were sect of false teachers who arose in the first century who taught that one must first become a Jewish proselyte, keeping all of the Old Testament ceremonials laws, in order to become a Christian (cf. Gal.
-2:16; 3:2; 5:4).
-Given that Old Testament Gentile converts to Judaism has to adopt Jewish ceremonial laws, this notion may seem logical; yet, in the New Testament context, it essentially turned the gospel into a works-based scheme.
-The specific topic that Paul focuses upon in this letter is the issue of circumcision, which was required by the ceremonial law (cf. Gal.
-6:12–13).
-This is the same issue that was debated at the Jerusalem Council in the context of their discussion of the Old Testament law (cf. Acts 15:1–29).
+Purpose and Theme – Regardless of the exact recipients and date for this letter, Paul’s purpose in writing is clear—that is, he intended to defend the doctrine of justification by faith alone in light of false teaching of the Judaizers.
+The Judaizers were sect of false teachers who arose in the first century who taught that one must first become a Jewish proselyte, keeping all of the ceremonials laws, in order to become and to remain a Christian (cf. Gal.
+2:16–17; 3:2; 5:4).
+The specific topic that Paul focuses on in this letter is the issue of circumcision, which was required by the Jewish ceremonial law (cf. Gal.
+5:2; 6:12–13).
+Note that this is the same issue that was debated at the Jerusalem Council in the context of their discussion of the Old Testament law (cf. Acts 15:1–29).
 Note that the Jerusalem Council ruled in favor Paul and against the teaching of the Judaizers.

 • Personal Defense (1:1–2:21)